rickpeters/what-to-show/README.md

 ## Remote development

+Since I already use VSCode it seemed logical to try what was possible.
+I found this great article from Scott Hanselman on [Visual Studio Remote Development over SSH to Raspberry PI](https://www.hanselman.com/blog/VisualStudioCodeRemoteDevelopmentOverSSHToARaspberryPiIsButter.aspx).
+I already use the VSCode Remote Development extension so this was a breeze to setup and it worked without any glitch.
+I also installed a common Python Extension (ms-python.python) and Python Test Explorer ( littlefoxteam.vscode-python-test-adapter) to try this for doing TDD

 ## Showing panels

 The Inky What has a nice library which essentially only allows you to show a PIL image at once.
 This image can be created using the PIL (or more moder pillow) library.
 What I would like is an additional abstraction layer that makes it possible to: * divide the What display in several 'panels' that together form te total diaplay area